yoshig/ajax_project/README.md

 should be no buttons left.

-If you try to issue a `redirect_to` in response to an AJAX request, the request will probably fail.
+If you try to issue a `redirect_to` in response to an AJAX request, the request will certainly fail.
 Since all our requests to `FriendshipsController` are through AJAX now, you can more easily indicate success without returning any data with `head :ok` (alternatively you could give the status code number: `head